-Participants identified audio/video synchronicity as being very important, because they felt it became difficult to understand the other person when sound and video were transmitted at different speeds.
-Sound was identified as being more important than video; participants felt they were properly connected if they had sound, they could deal with less-than-real-time video.
+Participants identified audio/video synchronicity as being very important for the conversation, because they felt it became difficult to understand the other person when sound and video were transmitted at different speeds.
+Sound was identified as being more important than video; participants felt they were properly connected if they had sound, they could deal with less-than-real-time video situations.
+This was something already mentioned in previous research (Tang And Isaacs, 1992), when video was limited by technology, but remains valid.
 The "mirror image" presented to users was also seen as fairly distracting; while some admitted to spending part of the conversation looking at their image rather than the other callers', it was described by a participant, "as talking to someone while having a mirror next to their face".
 Others felt pressured to stare at the distant caller.
 They mentioned feeling that the other person was constantly watching them and felt compelled to try to keep looking at them.
 They stated that in a normal conversation they would spend more time looking around.